 This becomes another item for F&I or the sales rep to sell, to increase revenues and profits per unit sale.
 In fact, dealers could sell a single client multiple units to track other vehicles in their household or business fleets, or for other assets such as ATVs, boats, tractors and more.

 GPS technology re-sold to end clients is fully supported by the vendor.
 In fact, other than the units on the lot for security, test drives and shuttles, the dealer does not have to stock any portable GPS tracker inventory.
 Companies such as Trackem and WhereSafe, fully market, stock and fulfill orders.

 The end process for the customer is turnkey.
 Simply install the magnetic tracker in a good hidden location on the vehicle, download the app and they are ready.
 This requires no training time for the dealer.

 These uncertain times have already changed the way we do business.
 To keep above water and flourish in the future we must find new ways to help, sell, save, and be secure.
 GPS technology certainly does not hold all the answers to keeping auto dealers strong, however, it can certainly help for a number of changing business practices and simultaneously provide some peace of mind.

-To get more specific information on GPS technology and how it can help your dealership or business, contact Vince Poloniato at email@example.com.
+To get more specific information on GPS technology and how it can help your dealership or business, contact Shaun Gratrix at firstname.lastname@example.org.